Kunstmaan/KunstmaanBundlesCMS/docs/bundles/media-bundle/cropping-media-objects.md

 # Cropping media objects in the bundles

+## Stability warning

+WARNING: This feature is experimental and is a subject to change, be advised when using this feature and classes/templates.

 ## cropping

 Oftentimes before this implementation we needed to make pageparts with multiple media object uploads to be able to scale up or down for desktops to mobile phones.